 Get Your Vitamin Zzz's

-There are a handful of nutrients that play a major role in the production of sleep-related hormones and neurotransmitters.
-Happily, you can find them in some very delicious foods.
+How much sleep you get affects what you eat, and what you eat affects how you sleep.
+There are a handful of nutrients that play a major role in the production of sleep-related hormones and neurotransmitters, meaning that adding them to your diet could have you sleeping like a baby.
+Luckily, you can find these essentials in some very delicious foods:

-- Omega-3 Fatty Acids contribute to the production of the sleep hormone melatonin.
+- Omega-3 Fatty Acids contribute to the body's own production of melatonin.
 Egg yolks, salmon, sardines, tuna, and walnuts are great sources of this healthy fat.

 - Tryptophan promotes the synthesis of serotonin, which promotes the production of melatonin.
 You'll find high levels of it in bananas, beans, cashews, chicken, eggs, pumpkin seeds, tofu, turkey, and yogurt.